Norman Fucking Rockwell (film)

-Norman Fucking Rockwell is a 2019 American short music film directed by Chuck Grant, written by her sister, Lana Del Rey, who also starts alongside Ashley Rodriguez and Alexandria Kaye.
+Norman Fucking Rockwell is a 2019 American short music film directed by Chuck Grant, written by her sister, Lana Del Rey, who also stars alongside Ashley Rodriguez and Alexandria Kaye.
 The film is based on three songs from Del Rey's Norman Fucking Rockwell!, the album's title track, "Bartender", and "Happiness is a Butterfly".
 It was released on YouTube on December 20, 2019.

 Production and development

 In 2018, Del Rey released videos for two songs, "Mariners Apartment Complex" and "Venice Bitch".
 Believed to be from her upcoming album, the clips were both directed by Del Rey's sister Chuck Grant and filmed solely on an iPhone in a vintage style, achieved through post-production filters.
 On January 10, 2019, Del Rey previewed a clip of a then-unreleased song titled "Happiness is a Butterfly" and a visual for the video.
 Del Rey later teased a music video for the title track from Norman Fucking Rockwell! by posting a snippet of it following the release of the album in August.

 Going without a proper release for several months, Del Rey announced in October that she would be releasing a triple-feature for three songs from her album.
 After teasing the release for several days on social media, Del Rey released the 14-minute-long video on December 20, 2019.
 The music follows Del Rey's summer releases of "Doin' Time", "Don't Call Me Angel", and "Fuck It, I Love You"/"The Greatest".